Poikilos/integratoredu/README.md

 !=high-priority
 ~=low-priority
 ?=needs verification in current git version
+* when students matriculate, their grade in autofill should be corrected--their graduation year should be tracked somehow so that autofill works for the next school year.
 * should have button to move file to correct day
 * most section-specific or even unit-specific variables (such as default_total) should be moved
 * permissions should specify unit_id (to determine which campuses the person can select [and which is their default, otherwise make campus priority list])